Dr Eleanor Hall, Senior Veterinarian

 Dr Steven Kijlstra

-In his free time, Steven enjoys backpacking, keeping fit, reading and camping.
+In his free time, Steven enjoys backpacking, mountain-biking, reading and camping.
 He also travels to visit friends and family in Brisbane when he can.

 Dr Allison Brown